NBISweden/SMS-21-5568-cray/README.md

 This is the home of the NBIS support project with the Redmine issue \#5568, *"Single cell-RNA sequencing for identifying hemocyte subpopulations"*.

-A Conda environment specification is provided in the environment.yml file.
+A Conda environment specification is provided in the environment.yml file and a Nextflow workflow allows reproducibility of the analyses.
 Data is not stored in this repository.

 ## Reproducibility